pluggdapps/pagd/docs/index.rst

     plugin.
 Magnific-popop is a well documented jquery plugin, it is possible to change its CSS file and/or pagd template script to customize it in many ways.
+  - to embed github gist, entire gist or individual file in a gist.

 - ``pagd.myblog`` layout is loaded with batteries.